Skip to Content

 February 2026 Alaska Bar Exam Application

-The online application for the February 2026 Alaska Bar Exam will open in early October.
-An updated announcement will be posted when it available.
+The online application for the February 2026 Alaska Bar Exam is now open.

 The online application, fee, and non-standard testing forms are due by the deadlines listed below.
 The required documents listed on the application checklist must be received before an exam permit will be issued.
 However, they are not due by the deadlines below.
 Exam permits are issued in early February.
 Additional information will be sent to applicants by email after the deadlines.